A Guide for Reflection During Marriage Decision Making

 Meditate on the need to take on responsibilities in the appropriate time. – Ecclesiastes 3:1-15

 Women considering marriage need to consider whether they are willing to be submissive to and respect a husband.
-They must be willing and ready to assume the role of a helper who is suitable (i.e., “help meet” – Genesis 2:18) to respect and encourage her husband.
+They must be willing and ready to assume the role of a wife that is a helper who is suitable (i.e., “help meet” – Genesis 2:18) to respect and encourage her husband.

 1 Peter 3:4-6, “But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price.
 For after this manner in the old time the holy women also, who trusted in God, adorned themselves, being in subjection unto their own husbands: Even as Sara obeyed Abraham, calling him lord: whose daughters ye are, as long as ye do well, and are not afraid with any amazement.”